omarKosa/omarKosa/README.md

 ### Hi there 👋, my name is Omar
 ## I am a Software Developer
-### i passionate about several software topics like mobile apps, backend, frontend, game development, and a lot more!
+### i passionate about several software topics like fullstack web development, machine learning, game development, and a lot more!

 ### My skills:
 #### C,C++